 Understanding Anima | The Woman in Every Man

 In simplest terms, anima represents the feminine aspects of a male’s psyche.
-Everything in his psyche that’s traditionally feminine and unconscious summed up in one image, such as hunches, intuitions, moods, receptivity, and capacity to love himself.
+Everything in his psyche that’s traditionally feminine and unconscious such as hunches, intuitions, moods, receptivity, and capacity to love himself, summed up in one image.

 Anima’s main enticement is the promise of the best, most meaningful relationship of a man’s life if he goes the distance.
 He gets to marry his dream girl.
-She can be mom, lover, wife, muse, goddess, and best friend all in one—but usually not all at the same time.
+She can be mom, lover, wife, muse, goddess, princess and best friend all in one—but usually not all at the same time.
 At least, not till the end of the process.

 Instead, as a male matures through his lifetime relationship with anima, she evolves.
 She first appears as a mother figure.
 When he reaches his teen years she morphs into an ideal lover.
 When he matures into manhood, anima matures along with him, becoming a mature and independent female.
 Finally, she evolves into a goddess figure such as the Virgin Mary or the Hindu’s Devi, the Divine Mother.
 Unfortunately, it’s easy to get fixated at an early stage of development and never evolve beyond it.

-These roles played by anima are the best way of identifying them in dreams.
-Additionally, they can be identified by a feeling of close familiarity.
-They’re recurring dream figures, appearing time and again as the same figure or as a type of figure, so keeping a journal of your dreams will help you identify them.
-They can appear as females you know or know of, such as celebrities who embody the role, or as completely imaginary characters.
+The roles anima plays are the best way of identifying her in dreams—see the list above.
+Anima is a recurring dream figures, appearing time and again as the same figure or as a type of figure, so keeping a journal of your dreams will help you identify her.
+Anima can appear in your dreams as females you know or know of, such as celebrities who embody the role, or as completely imaginary characters.